 Yes.
 However, you may be required to take additional courses to prepare yourself for the graduate program.

 Do I have to be a full-time student?

 No. The School of Communication accepts both part-time and full-time graduate students.
-Part-time students generally enroll in 3-6 hours of coursework each semester whereas full-time students enroll in 6 or more hours of coursework per semester.
+Part-time students generally enroll in three to six hours of coursework each semester whereas full-time students enroll in six or more hours of coursework per semester.